Sussex

 Credit: Amdeep Sanghera

-Wild Coast Sussex is a partnership project, led by Sussex Wildlife Trust, targeting communities all along the Sussex coast, with extra focus at Hastings, Bexhill, Eastbourne, Brighton, Worthing and Selsey.
-Partners include Sussex Inshore Fisheries and Conservation Authority (IFCA), Brighton Sealife and us at the Marine Conservation Society.
+Wild Coast Sussex was a partnership project, led by Sussex Wildlife Trust, targeting communities all along the Sussex coast, with extra focus at Hastings, Bexhill, Eastbourne, Brighton, Worthing and Selsey.
+We partnered with Sussex Inshore Fisheries and Conservation Authority (IFCA) and Brighton Sealife to deliver this project.

-Wild Coast Sussex is funded by the National Lottery Heritage Fund thanks to money raised by National Lottery players.
+Wild Coast Sussex was funded by the National Lottery Heritage Fund thanks to money raised by National Lottery players and co-funded by the European Union.

 Beachy Head East Marine Conservation Zone